danimtk/blog/_posts/2019-05-04-Introduction-to-Solar-Cells.md

 ### Contacts

-If you have any questions or any suggestions on what should be my next article about, please just leave a comment.
+In case you have any questions or any suggestions on what should be my next article about, please just leave a comment.

 If you want to keep updated with my latest articles and projects, these are some